ascorbic/cdn-cache-control/packages/cache-handlers/README.md

 // ✅ Works via undici polyfill
 // ⚠️  In-memory only by default - not persistent across restarts
 // ⚠️  Limited to single process - no cross-process sharing
-// 💡 Consider using Redis or similar for production Node.js deployments
 ```

 #### Netlify Edge Functions